berenceylan/tempFeeder/README.md

 * All past brewings can be monitored on a new page.
 It can be selected via dropdown menu.
 Bucket and bottle phases can be seen separately.
 * All the expenses can be recorded to the database to calculate price per bottle.
 * A mini resource planning system will be added to the ui to keep track of the supplies.

+## Further Work
+In the future I am planning to drive a thermostat using raspberry pi to use it with a refrigirator.

 Thanks for checking out my weekend project :) hope you enjoy it.